List of schemes and legislation

 The AIO supplement can bring your income up to the level of the guaranteed minimum income .
 The guaranteed minimum income is the minimum amount of income needed for an acceptable standard of living.

-We also inform clients about other possible schemes from their municipality (gemeente), or the Tax and Customs Administration (Belastingdienst), such as special assistance (bijzondere bijstand), rent benefit and healthcare benefit .
+We also inform clients about other possible schemes from their municipality (gemeente), or the Tax Administration (Belastingdienst), such as special assistance (bijzondere bijstand), rent benefit and healthcare benefit .

 AOW supplementary allowance